Global Brand Reputation: Why Control Is a Myth

 Take the calls.
 Be honest.
 Repeat the message.
 Eventually, it will show up in media coverage.

 In our case, within eight months of the crisis, our narrative began to shift.
-Cover stories appeared in Time Magazine, The Washington Post, and Edutopia.
+Cover stories appeared in Time Magazine, The Washington Post, and a feature in Edutopia.
 It was not spin.
 It was consistency, clarity, and trust.

 Reputation is shaped by others: the public, critics, media, even algorithms.
 It’s affected by things outside your control, from political shifts to influencer commentary to disinformation campaigns.